StarManTheGamer/poly-newdocs/docs/objects/system/Instance.md

 ### Shared:Table { property }
 An empty table you can use to hold metadata about anything on any object or player you want.

-!!! note "This property doesn't sync!"
-    Doesn't sync from the client to the server, or from the server to the client.
+!!! note "Doesn't sync from the client to the server, or from the server to the client."

 **Example**